Falcons fight hard but fall late, 14-8 - Farmville

 On a bitterly cold, rainy night in late February, high school football made its long-awaited return to the Farmville area as Fuqua School’s varsity team hosted Halifax Academy.

-After being held scoreless in the first half Friday night, Feb.
-26, the Falcons took an 8-6 lead early in the third quarter and maintained it until the final minute of the game when the Vikings were able to score and then hold on for a 14-8 victory.
+After being held scoreless in the first half Friday, Feb.
+26, the Falcons took an 8-6 lead early in the third quarter and maintained it until the final minute of the game when the Vikings were able to score and ultimately hold on for a 14-8 victory.

+“The kids laid it out on the field,” Fuqua Head Coach Ben Manis said of his players.

 The rain had a notable impact on the game, with both teams fumbling the ball multiple times, in some cases leading to turnovers.

+He highlighted how well the Fuqua defense performed overall, though, in the face of so many turnovers by the offense.

+“Hats off to our defense for playing as well as they did,” Manis said.
+“We’ve just got to clean up some things on offense.”

 Halifax was able to get on the scoreboard first via a 1-yard quarterback sneak with 5:55 remaining in the first quarter.
-A 2-point conversion run failed, and the Vikings ended up taking their 6-0 lead into halftime.
+A two-point conversion run failed, and the Vikings ended up taking a 6-0 lead into halftime.

-Fuqua received the ball to start the second half, and Falcons junior quarterback Nate Reed, who transferred from Prince Edward County High School, ran for a 29-yard touchdown during the short drive.
-Then he completed a pass to sophomore wide receiver Matthew Pembelton for a 2-point conversion to give Fuqua an 8-6 lead with 9:57 still left in the third quarter.
+Fuqua received the ball to start the second half.
+Falcons junior quarterback Nate Reed, who transferred from Prince Edward County High School, ran for a 29-yard touchdown during the short drive.
+Then he completed a pass to sophomore wide receiver Matthew Pembelton for a two-point conversion to give Fuqua an 8-6 lead with 9:57 left in the third quarter.

-The Falcons’ best opportunity to build on that lead came near the end of that quarter after their defense had forced the Vikings to punt.
-Sophomore wide receiver/quarterback Aaron Orange made an impressive return, advancing the ball to the Halifax 41-yard line.
+The Falcons’ best opportunity to build on that lead came near the end of the third quarter after their defense had forced the Vikings to punt.
+Sophomore wide receiver/quarterback Aaron Orange made a big return, advancing the ball to the Halifax 41-yard line.

-Facing a fourth down later in the drive, Fuqua drew a pass interference penalty by the Vikings to reach their 30-yard line, but the Falcons were not able to turn the drive into points.
+Facing a fourth down later in the drive, Fuqua drew a pass interference penalty by the Vikings to reach their 30-yard line, but the Falcons were unable to turn the drive into points.

-Reed became injured early in the fourth quarter and ended up leaving the game for good.
+Reed was injured early in the fourth quarter and ended up leaving missing the remainder of the game.
+Manis said it was simply cramps, though, and he will be back for the Falcons’ next game.

 Fuqua struggled on offense but was still holding on to its 8-6 lead when Halifax regained possession of the ball on the Falcons’ 34-yard line with 3:14 to play.